-Based on the assumptions outlined in this report, the Committee's recommendation of \$1,170.0 million recommendation for the 2015 legislative session and fiscal year 2016 capital program remains within the debt affordability criteria.
-The Committee's adopted planning assumptions projects a similar amount of \$1,180 million in fiscal year 2017.
-The planning assumptions in fiscal years 2018, 2019 and 2020 increase to \$1,275 million, \$1,315 million and \$1,355 million, respectively.
-A decrease to \$1,280 million is planned in fiscal year 2020.
-Beginning in fiscal year 2021, it is projected that the planning assumption will increase annually by approximately 3% over the previous year, through 2024.
+Based on the assumptions outlined in this report, the Committee's recommendation of \$995 million for the 2016 legislative session and fiscal year 2017 capital program remains within the debt affordability criteria.
+The Committee's adopted planning assumptions project maintaining the authorization amount at \$995 million in future fiscal years.
 With these authorization levels, the debt affordability ratios remain within the CDAC benchmarks of 4% debt outstanding to personal income and 8% debt service to revenues.
-The affordability analysis presented at the Committee's meetings indicates that the Committee's projection of General Obligation Bond authorizations will continue to be affordable (within debt guidelines) going into the future.
+The affordability analysis presented in this report indicates that the Committee's projection of General Obligation Bond authorizations will continue to be affordable (within debt guidelines) going into the future.